 The first principle of the Way of Meditation is a re-orientation of where happiness comes from, a new place to look for fulfilment and satisfaction.
 Modern society is somewhat hedonistic pursuing goals of material wealth and sensual pleasures but coming from the mouths of those who have achieved modern standards of success it does not make you happy or satisfied.
 We’ve been conned by the economic pressures of business to want more, consume more and to acquire more, but so many people are now waking up to the fact that material success without spiritual connection is shallow and incomplete.
 Zen Master Shunryu Suzuki once questioned:

-The Way of Meditation points towards an inner happiness regardless of circumstances however this can become an extreme, being in abject poverty without proper food or shelter is certainly not an ideal.
+The Way of Meditation points towards an spiritual happiness regardless of circumstances however this can become an extreme.
+Being in abject poverty without proper food or shelter is certainly not an ideal.
 I have gone through the journey of giving it all away, having nothing and meditating for ridiculous amounts of time during the day, but just like Buddha I soon realised that was an extreme and a balance must be struck.
 Maslow’s heirachy of needs places self actualisation at the top of the pyramid after material and emotional needs have been taken care of, so even though ultimately a inner connection to spirit is necessary for happiness and freedom a certain level of material needs must be met first.
 This balance is up to each of us to find.